dlops-io/data-labeling/README.md

 Luckily, our senior engineers have set up things for you.
 The Dockerfile, Pipfiles and docker-CLI.sh is available for you.

-Run `docker-shell-CLI.sh` and that should take you into a
+Run `docker-shell-CLI.sh` to enter a container where you can execute `cli.py`.

 - Go to the shell where we ran the docker containers